pypdfium2-team/ctypesgen/README.md

 Many people have contributed to ctypesgen since.

 ctypesgen is also used by the GRASS project, which has its own copy of ctypesgen [here](https://github.com/OSGeo/grass/tree/main/python/libgrass_interface_generator).

+### Related Software of Interest

+[ctypeslib2](https://github.com/trolldbois/ctypeslib) is an independent alternative to ctypesgen.
+It has its own parser backend using Clang API.
+This may be more reliable in a way, at the cost of being impure and tied to a specific compiler.